-Playing with it can help your child enhance their cognitive skills and creativity, improve your child’s fine motor skills, and more.
+Playing with magnetic tiles has a lot of educational benefits and can help your child enhance their cognitive skills and creativity, improve your child’s fine motor skills, and more.

 And if you’re deciding between Playmags vs Magna Tiles but you need more info to see which one is the better option, then this article is for you.

 I’ve thoroughly researched and compared their differences and similar features.

 I’ve also included here some feedback from real parents and toy experts, so you can better gauge which magnetic tiles would work best for your kids.

 Let’s start with a quick feature comparison table between the Playmags vs Magna Tiles.